git-pull/tao-of-tmux/manuscript/04-server.md

 I>     bind-key -t vi-copy 'v' begin-selection
 I>     bind-key -t vi-copy 'y' copy-selection

+In addition to the "copy mode", tmux has advanced functionality to programatically copy and paste.
+Later in the book, the [Capturing pane content](#capture-pane) section in the [Scripting tmux](#scripting-tmux) chapter goes into `$ tmux capture-pane` and how you can use [targets](#targets) to copy pane content into your paste buffer or files with `$ tmux save-buffer`.

 ## Summary

 The server is one of the fundamental underpinnings of tmux.
 Mostly, it is